 Once your AirWatch managed devices receive the Duo config you can set the Trusted Endpoints policy to start checking for managed device status as users authenticate to Duo-protected services and applications.

-When your trusted endpoints policy is applied to your Duo applications, return to the AirWatch trusted endpoint management integration in the Admin Panel and activate it either by changing the selection at the top of the page from "Off" to "On" (to immediately apply this to all your Duo users), or select "Test" and pick a target Duo group to verify your setup against a subset of users.
+WWhen your trusted endpoints policy is applied to your Duo applications, return to the AirWatch trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
+You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.

 Users on Android devices see a prompt to "check your permissions" when authenticating to a protected resource via the Duo Prompt.